-THE BYLAWS OF THE TEXAS CANOE RACING ASSOCIATION
+BYLAWS OF THE TEXAS CANOE & KAYAK RACING ASSOCIATION

-Membership shall consist of individual, family, business and honorary as defined below:
+Membership shall consist of Individual, Family, Business, Lifetime and Honorary as defined below:

-FAMILY MEMBERSHIP shall consist of the members of a household.
+Family Membership shall consist of the members of a household.
 The household dependents other than the parents or guardians must be less than 18 years of age as of January 1 of the membership year.
-Dependents age 18 as of January 1 of the membership year must obtain their own membership.
-Privileges include two votes per household and the right to hold office*.
+Dependents age 18 as of January 1 of the membership year must obtain their own Individual membership.
+Family Membership privileges include two votes per household and the right to hold office.*

-BUSINESS MEMBERSHIP is available to any organization and includes the privilege to advertise through T.C.R.A. publications and will include one free listing per year, if desired.
+Business Membership is available to any organization and includes the privilege to advertise through T.C.K.R.A. publications and will include one free listing per year, if desired.
 No voting privileges or rights to hold office are allowed.

 Honorary Membership Complimentary